Ontario International Airport: Ontario International Airport

 In 1946, Ontario Municipal Airport was renamed "Ontario International Airport" because of the trans-Pacific cargo flights originating there.
 On 17 May 1946, two Army surplus steel hangars arrived at the airport, which the Ontario city council had authorized the $50,000 purchase of just the previous week.
 City officials were pleased to have secured a bargain.
 Thought to be the only pair available in the U.S., City Manager Harold J. Martin observed that even if they could be acquired at a later date, the cost would be several times that afforded by prompt action.
-A Pacific Overseas Airlines flight from Shanghai arrived at Ontario on 18 May 1946, "which inaugurated regular round-trip air passenger air service between the United States and the Orient."
+A Pacific Overseas Airlines flight from Shanghai arrived at Ontario on 18 May 1946, "which inaugurated regular round-trip air passenger service between the United States and the Orient."
 In 1949, Western Airlines began scheduled flights; in 1955, Bonanza Air Lines flights started.
 Western and Bonanza nonstops did not reach beyond Las Vegas.
 In 1962, Western began nonstop flights to San Francisco (one Electra daily).
 In 1967, Bonanza began nonstop F27 flights to Phoenix.

 Ontario and Los Angeles entered into a joint-powers agreement, making Ontario International Airport part of the Los Angeles regional airports system in 1967.
 In 1968, the airport had its first scheduled jet flights.
 In 1969, Continental Airlines started Boeing 720B nonstops to Denver and Chicago; Air California started Boeing 737 flights to San Jose; Pacific Southwest Airlines started San Francisco flights; and Western began 737 nonstops to Sacramento and Salt Lake City.
 In 1970, United Airlines started a nonstop to Chicago and American started flights to Dallas (and Chicago, for a short time).
 In September 1986, Ontario hosted the Concorde supersonic airliner during a promotional round-the-world flight.